naliferopoulos/ThinkingInBinary/_posts/2019-07-03-urls-are-dangerous.md

 All your ~~base~~ System Properties are belong to *us*!

 But that is not enough.
-We got some secrets, leaked some platform/arch info, but all is Java-related, and guess what.
-I fucking hate Java.
-Now Linux on the other hand, I love.
+We got some secrets, leaked some platform/arch info, but all is Java-related, and do not involve the underlying OS.

 Digging a little more into Property Placeholders, I found out that they can fetch values from environment variables of the underlying system, if you prefix them with *env:*.
 That brings us the following list: